Free delivery for purchases over 50 EUR

 Reflecting on the question of how to wash linen, it is important to note that high-quality linen can be machine-washed and hand-washed equally.

-One of the most common mistakes you could do when removing stains from linen – rubbing a stain and applying pressure.
-It makes stain to set into linen rather than get out of it.
+One of the most common mistakes you could make when removing stains from linen – rubbing a stain and applying pressure.
+It makes stains set into linen rather than get out of it.
 Hot water could also make the stain set permanently.

 It is not hard to understand that one of linen’s best qualities is fast drying which makes linen even a greater choice of material for daily use.
 However, the concern – does linen shrink in a dryer – is still one of the most common questions we get from clients interested in linen care.